BradleyA/markit/README.md

     ./check-markit -f ./testfiles/sample.sh

 On GitHub go to your Forked markit repository settings page and check the box next to Issues.
-Then open the first issue on your markit repository, #1.
+Then open the first GitHub issue on your forked markit Git repository, #1.

-First modify test file,testfiles/sample.sh, by adding a blank line to learn how markit works.
+Modify test file, testfiles/sample.sh, by adding a blank line to learn how markit works.

     vi testfiles/sample.sh